eIixirDev/n-C-kay/README.md

 - Asteroids
 - TimeKAN : Data-Driven Equation Discovery with KAN.
   - ArXiv :
-- PWN : ML-based quant bot.
+- PWN : Quant bot.

 Other repositories are for education.